 Line of Attack

-Blending with an attack means to match the energy of the attack instead of conflicting with it.
-It's similar to when you push open a swinging door and someone on the other side pulls open the door at the exact time.
-If the timing is just right, you may feel like you just fell through the door.
-Sometimes, the blend occurs without the attacker even realizing it.
-Uniting with the energy of the attack allows us to take control and redirect that energy to an appropriate outcome.
+Blending with an attack means to unite with the energy of the attack instead of clashing with it.
+It is like two rivers merging together into one single flow.
+Uniting with the energy of the attack allows us to take control and redirect that energy to an appropriate resolution.

 Taking the Balance